-Carroll Doherty is director of political research at the Pew Research Center.
-He plays a leading role in developing the center’s research agenda and overseeing editorial content about long-term trends in political values, U.S. views on policy issues and priorities, and political knowledge and news interest.
-Doherty regularly provides analysis of public opinion and politics for domestic and international news outlets, including NPR and the BBC.
+Carroll Doherty is director of political research at Pew Research Center.
+He plays a leading role in developing the Center’s research agenda and overseeing editorial content about long-term trends in political values, U.S. views on policy issues and priorities, and political knowledge and news interest.
+Doherty regularly provides analysis of public opinion and politics for domestic and international news outlets, including NPR, CNBC and the BBC.
 He also speaks to government, academic and business groups on these topics.
-Before joining Pew Research in 2000, he was a journalist for many years, covering congressional leadership, politics and foreign affairs as a senior writer for Congressional Quarterly and serving as an off-air investigative reporter for CBS News on foreign affairs.
+Before joining Pew Research Center in 2000, he was a journalist for many years, covering congressional leadership, politics and foreign affairs as a senior writer for Congressional Quarterly and serving as an off-air investigative reporter for CBS News on foreign affairs.
 Doherty holds a master’s degree from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University and a bachelor’s degree in political science from Loyola University Maryland.

 Growing shares of Americans view both gun violence and violent crime as very big national problems.
 49% of U.S. adults say gun ownership increases safety by allowing law-abiding citizens to protect themselves; an identical share says it reduces safety by giving too many people access to firearms and increasing misuse.

 Democrats hold the edge on many issues, but more Americans agree with Republicans on the economy, crime and immigration.
 Inflation remains the top concern for Republicans and Republican-leaning independents, with 77% saying it is a very big problem.
 For Democrats and Democratic leaners, gun violence is the top concern, with about 81% saying it is a very big problem.